mrcavalcanti/mosaicoo/docs/sources/dashboards/playlist.md

 # Playlist

 A playlist displays a list of dashboards that are in a sequence.
 Use a playlist to build situational awareness or to present your metrics to your team or visitors.
-Grafana automatically scales dashboards to any resolution, which makes them perfect for big screens.
+Mosaicoo automatically scales dashboards to any resolution, which makes them perfect for big screens.
 This topic has the following sections:

 - [Playlist](#playlist)
   - [Access, share, and control a playlist](#access-share-and-control-a-playlist)